 If I don't qualify now, may I apply later?

 Yes.
-You may apply at any time during the school year if your household size goes up, income goes down, or if you start getting Food Stamps, TANF or other benefits.
-If you lose your job, your children may be able to get free or reduced price meals.
+You may apply at any time during the school year if your household size goes up, income goes down, or if you start getting CalFresh (Food Stamps), CalWORKs or other benefits.
+If you lose your job, your children may be able to get free or reduced-price meals.

 Who should I include as members of my household?